SL-C Manual: Electrical

 The bulkhead connector on the GM harness is used to source the tach output.
 Cavity “C” usually has a white wire, and is the Tach Out wire.
 The diagram above shows how you wire in a resistor to a source of switched ignition power to modify the normal output into a form that is compatible with the Koso and other tachometers.
 The wire marked “Pull High Tach Out” in the diagram goes to the Koso tach input.

 You can get the appropriate resistor from your local electronics supply store.
 Known working resistor values include 4.7K ohms, and 5K ohms.
 1/4 or 1/2 watt ratings are fine for this purpose.

 2. The second problem - usually manifested by a working but inaccurate tach - is that the GM ECU sends out a signal that is two pulses per rev, a signal that is often associated with 4-cylinder engines.
 The solution is to tell your tach that it is monitoring a 4-cylinder engine.
 Use the Koso documentation to set the gauge accordingly, or whatever tach you are using.

 The Infinitybox harness is built assuming a battery mounted in the space behind the fuel tank, on the driver’s side of the car (for left-hand drive cars).
-Traditional wiring systems can mount the battery anywhere, but close to the fuse box is desirable to reduce voltage drop.
+Regular wiring systems can mount the battery anywhere, but close to the fuse box is desirable to reduce voltage drop.

 The picture above shows an aluminum battery box bottom where the battery should be located when using the Infinitybox harness.
 This is also a good place for the battery if you are using a traditional harness.